Arab, US top diplomats in Israel as Mideast dynamic shifts

 Lapid on Monday visited Ben-Gurion’s grave with Blinken.
 But the Arab ministers did not join them, citing scheduling issues.
 Such a visit would have been a remarkable step given the sensitivities with the Palestinians over Israel’s establishment.
 Palestinians blame Ben-Gurion for their “naqba,” or catastrophe, the term they use for the mass displacement of hundreds of thousands of Palestinians during the war surrounding Israel’s establishment in 1948.

-Blinken on Sunday also traveled to Ramallah in the occupied West Bank to meet with Palestinian leader Mahmoud Abbas and stress to him the U.S. commitment to help the Palestinian people and encourage a resumption in long-stalled peace talks with Israel.
+Blinken on Sunday also traveled to Ramallah in the occupied West Bank to meet with Abbas and stress to him the U.S. commitment to help the Palestinian people and encourage a resumption in long-stalled peace talks with Israel.

 Associated Press writer Josef Federman in Jerusalem contributed to this report.